-The Wide Field Instrument (WFI) is a 300-megapixel infrared camera that will allow scientists to look very far back in time.
+The Wide Field Instrument (WFI) is a 300-megapixel infrared camera that will allow scientists to explore the cosmos all the way from the edge of our solar system to the farthest reaches of space.
+Peering far across the universe is like looking back in time to when the universe was much younger.
 Seeing the universe in its early stages will help unravel how it has expanded throughout its history, which will hint at how it may continue to evolve.

 Each Roman image will capture a patch of the sky bigger than the apparent size of a full Moon.
-Hubble’s widest exposures, taken with its Advanced Camera for Surveys, are nearly 100 times smaller.
+Hubble’s infrared images, taken with its Wide Field Camera 3, are about 200 times smaller.
+Even Hubble’s widest exposures, taken with the Advanced Camera for Surveys, are nearly 100 times smaller.
 Over the first five years of observations, Roman will image over 50 times as much sky as Hubble covered in its first 30 years.

 The WFI has passed the preliminary design review, an important milestone for the mission.
 It means the WFI successfully met the design, schedule and budget requirements to advance to the next phase of development, where the team continues with the detailed design and fabrication of the flight hardware.

-The data gathered from the Wide Field Instrument will enable scientists to discover new and uniquely detailed information about planetary systems around other stars.
+The data gathered will enable scientists to discover new and uniquely detailed information about planetary systems around other stars.
 It will map how matter is structured and distributed throughout the cosmos, which should ultimately allow scientists to discover the fate of the universe.

 The WFI is designed to detect faint infrared light from across the universe.
 Infrared light is observed at wavelengths longer than the human eye can detect.
 The expansion of the universe stretches light emitted by distant galaxies, causing visible or ultraviolet light to appear as infrared by the time it reaches us.
 Such distant galaxies are difficult to observe from the ground because Earth’s atmosphere blocks some infrared wavelengths, and the upper atmosphere glows brightly enough to overwhelm light from these distant galaxies.